 6. Clean the Tub

 Once the water is drained and the power is off, it’s time to give the tub a good scrubbing.
 Use an absorbent towel and a good cleaning product to wipe the tub.
 Be sure to wipe off any moisture.
-Remove the headsets and wipe under them as well as the jets.
+Remove the pillows and wipe under them as well as the jets.
 You’ll want to put the draining cap back on and apply antifreeze to all openings.
+One gallon of antifreeze is more than enough for most standard sized hot tubs and swim spas.
 Be sure not to use toxic antifreeze.

 7. Cover the Hot Tub

 Once the tub is clean, close the top with a dry cover.
 Be sure it’s treated with a protectant to prevent mold.
 Wind straps help secure the cover in place.
 Plywood boards are also helpful to protect the cover and tub from the elements.